mika-n/AtlasCreationTool/README.md

--nomipmap     only writes out the top-level mipmap -volume       only valid w/ -nomipmap; make atlases volume textures -halftexel    adds a half-texel offset to the generated texture coordinates -integer      offsets as integer values in TAI atlas dictionary file nstead of 0.0-1.0 normalized float coordinates -margin <m>   adds a margin of m pixels between images within the atlas texture.
+-nomipmap     only writes out the top-level mipmap -volume       only valid w/ -nomipmap; make atlases volume textures -halftexel    adds a half-texel offset to the generated texture coordinates -integer      offsets as integer values in TAI atlas dictionary file instead of 0.0-1.0 normalized float coordinates -margin <m>   adds a margin of m pixels between images within the atlas texture.
 The default is 0 -width <w>    limits texture atlases to a maximum width of w texels (output will be shrink smaller if possible) -height <h>   limits texture atlases to a maximum height of h texels (output will be shrink smaller if possible)